-Communication Elements, the 9 Elements of Communication are Context, Sender, Encoder, Messages, Channel, Decoder, Receiver, Feedback, and Noise.
-Additionally, Examples of the 9 Elements of Communication and or Components of Communication.
+Communication Elements- 9 Elements of Communication are Context, Sender, Encoder, Messages, Channel, Decoder, Receiver, Feedback, and Noise.
+Additionally, Examples of the 9 Components of Communication.

-Communication elements refer to essential tools of communication on which the communication process is conducted.
-Elements of communication initiate and regulate the entire cycle of sharing information between the sender and receiver.
-Therefore, elements of communication are essential and interconnected parts of the communication process.
-The 9 elements of communication (Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Noise) are essential tools or components for effective communication between sender and receiver.
+Communication elements refer to essential communication tools on which the communication process is conducted.
+Communication elements initiate and regulate the entire cycle of sharing information between the sender and receiver.
+Therefore, communication elements are essential and interconnected parts of the communication process.
+The nine elements of communication (Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Noise) are essential tools or components for effective communication between sender and receiver.
 Communication elements are also known as the components of communication.

-The communication process refers to the way of sharing information verbally or non-verbally between the sender and receiver.
+The communication process refers to sharing information verbally or non-verbally between the sender and receiver.
 Verbal communication means communication through spoken words.
-Nonverbal communication refers to nonverbal cues such as tone of voice, facial expression, movement, eye contact, body language, and so more.
-Communication means conveying the message via written text, speech, signals, visuals, or behavior.
-It also a process of exchanging opinions and imparting knowledge between speaker and audience through elements of communication.
+Nonverbal communication refers to nonverbal cues such as tone of voice, facial expression, movement, body language, eye contact, nonverbal communication, and so more.
+Communication means conveying a message via written text, speech, signals, visuals, or behaviour.
+It is also a process of exchanging opinions and imparting knowledge between speaker and audience through communication elements.

 Examples of Communication Elements

-Ela requested her husband to deposit $100 for the electricity bill while talking to her husband on a smartphone.
+Ela requested her husband deposit $100 for the electricity bill while talking to her husband on a smartphone.
 At the same time, her son watched a cartoon video on Television with the volume on high.
-Therefore, her husband could not understand exactly how much needs to pay for the electricity bill.
-So, she repeated the same words to confirm him.
-Consequently, her husband asked about the due date of paying the electricity bill, and she replied that today is the last date to pay the electricity bill without penalty.
-In the meantime, she showed her angry face to her son to reduce TV volume.
+Therefore, her husband could not understand exactly how much he needed to pay for the electricity bill.
+So, she repeated the exact words to confirm him.
+Consequently, her husband asked about the due date of paying the electricity bill, and she replied that today was the last date to pay the electricity bill without penalty.
+In the meantime, she showed her angry face to her son to reduce the TV volume.
 Instantly, her son reduced the volume.

 Based on the example, the context is the social context.
 Ela is the sender and encoder at the same time receiver and decoder.
-In similar, her husband is also a sender and encoder at the same time receiver and decoder.
-Turning the thought into the message is the act of encoding.
-In contrast, transferring the message into thought is the process of decoding.
-The smartphone is the medium or channel of the communication process.
-TV volume is the environmental noise that bars the communication process.
+Similarly, her husband is also a sender and encoder at the same time receiver and decoder.
+Turning the thought into a message is the act of encoding.
+In contrast, transferring the message into view is the process of decoding.
+The smartphone is the medium or channel of the communication process, and TV volume is the environmental noise that bars the communication process.

 Context refers to the environment of communication in which the interaction happens or takes place.
 Communication context is the prime element of every communication process that controls the communication process among senders and receivers.
-This context may be physical, historical, psychological, social, chronological, or cultural.
-For example, you may feel comfortable sharing your personal information with close friends rather than colleagues.
-You will not speak to an unknown person as you talk to your wife.
+The most common five communication contexts are intrapersonal, interpersonal, group, public, and mass communication settings.
+Additionally, this context may be physical, historical, psychological, social, chronological, or cultural.
+For example, you may feel comfortable sharing your personal information with close friends rather than colleagues, and you will not speak to an unknown person as you talk to your wife.
 So, the context of communication sets the environment of the communication process.

-For example, Ela is talking to her husband informally, so she feels very comfortable.
-Therefore, the social context has been designed from this communication process.
-The context will be physical-context if they communicate face to face.
+For example, Ela talks to her husband informally and feels very comfortable.
+Therefore, the social context has been designed from this communication process, and it is also an interpersonal context as they communicate face to face.

-A sender is a person who sends the message to the receiver.
+A sender is a person who sends a message to the receiver.
 The sender is also known as the encoder of the message.
-The sender is the initiator of the communication process who starts the procedure by sending a message or information.
+The sender initiates the communication process and starts the procedure by sending a message or information.
 Therefore, the sender is a significant element of the communication process.
 A sender makes and uses symbols (words or graphic or visual aids) to convey the message and produce the required response.
-Therefore, a sender is a speaker or writer or a person who provides the information to share opinions, ideas, and messages.
+Therefore, a sender is a speaker, writer, or person who provides the information to share opinions, ideas, and messages.

-For example, Ela is the sender and encoder who sends messages to communicate with her husband.
-The sender is the person who sends the message to share with others.
-So, Ela is the sender also an element of the communication process.
+For example, Ela is the sender and encoder who sends messages to communicate with her husband, and the sender is the person who sends the message to share with others.
+So, Ela is the sender and an element of the communication process.